Licensed Massage Therapist

 I can't tell you how many of my clients tell me that they've never had their abdomen or gluteals worked on.
 Or their anterior neck region.
 Or their chest.
 Or their spine.
 Or deep into their shins, behind the bone.

 Really?
-And it's billed as a "full body massage"?
+And it's called a "full-body massage"?

 So why do so few therapists work these vital areas?
 I don't know.
 They may be contraindicated in a few conditions, or too tricky to work, or they may require an explanation to the client.
-But to me, the pay off is worth it.
+But to me, the payoff is worth it.

 Many massage therapists get into a rut; they do the same massage on everyone, even if the client requests specific work on an area.
 I'm always looking for the change in tissue, which is why I communicate with my clients during the massage: if something doesn't feel therapeutic, I will change my depth; if something doesn't release, I'll try again or use a different technique; if there is a specific complaint, the goal of my massage is to alleviate it.
 I want every client to get off my table feeling better.